 - More modern: Reflects 2 years and 6 months of technical progress since the X100 launch.

-Reasons to prefer the Fujifilm FinePix X100:
+Arguments in favor of the Fujifilm FinePix X100:

 - Better image quality: Scores markedly higher (10 points) in the DXO overall evaluation.